 In this assessment you will be provided with a data set and a set of research questions.
 You will be asked to produce a Methods and Results section describing the rationales for the analyses selected and interpreting your results.
 In addition, you will be asked to provide the R-code used to produce your results, which will be checked for accuracy against what is included in the report itself.
 During the semester we will practice these skills in the labs and problem sets, and provide you with guidance on how to formally write up results.

 The exam will take place in the winter digest.
 It will be a 2 hour exam.
 As of 2019-2020, you are allowed to bring a two-sided A4 paper of notes with you that can include anything you may find relevant to have with you during the exam (i.e. equations, code examples).
 The exam will consist of three sections.

 - Multiple Choice (30%): This section will contain 30 multiple choice questions each worth one mark.
 These questions will be identical in form to those you have been completing in the weekly homework quizzes.

-- R-code, Calculation and Interpretation (80%): This section will contain a variety of questions which test some basics of R-code and calculation, but primarily focusses on the interpretation and understanding of specific analyses.
-The questions will concern writing short lines of code, and interpretation of code and analysis output.
+- R-code, Calculation and Interpretation (70%): This section will contain a variety of questions which test some basics of R-code and calculation, but primarily focusses on the interpretation and understanding of specific analyses.
 These questions will be of the type you have completed in your labs and problem sets

 For more information and guidance on completing the open book exam and how to prepare, see the course study guide on LEARN.

 To pass RMS student's must achieve an average mark across all assessments of 40%.

 A 100% exam resit will be held in August for students who receive a failing grade (<40%).